Signal Recovery From Product of Two Vandermonde Matrices: Introduction

-The result in \ref{it:vander_product} significantly improves upon the result in \cite{bourgain}: we provide an explicit construction of $\bm A$ with $m = O(s)$ rows (even achieving the lower bound $2s$) that solves (\ref{eq:cs_1_norm}).
-Moreover, for this specific construction of $\bm A$, we present an algorithm that recovers $\bm x$ with $O(\mathrm{poly}(s))$ recovery complexity instead of $O(\mathrm{poly}(n))$.
-The reason for our significant improvement in recovery complexity is that we do not use compressed sensing theory for recovery, but instead develop a novel, tailor-suited algorithm for the proposed matrix construction.

 The results in \ref{it:fourier_prod} are obtained rather easily from \ref{it:phaseless_ret} which can be seen from the similarity of the statements.
-The result in \ref{it:fourier_prod}\ref{it:rand_measure} directly solves open problem 3.5 in \cite{xu} and significantly improves upon it.
-Namely, that problem asks for an explicit construction of $\bm A$ with $m = O(s\log(n/s))$ such that solving (\ref{eq:pr_1_norm}) results in exact recovery of $\bm x$.
-The combination of the deterministic construction $\bm F(\bm z)^T \bm F(\bm \theta)$ and a single measurement as described in \ref{it:fourier_prod}\ref{it:rand_measure} shows that after only $4s$ measurements there is a unique solution to $\bm x$ (up to a global phase) in (\ref{eq:phase_ret_main_eq}); thus even (\ref{eq:pr_1_norm}) will find it.
+The result in \ref{it:fourier_prod}\ref{it:rand_measure} solves problem 3.5 in \cite{xu} for \textit{almost all} $\bm x \in \mathbb{C}_{\leq s}^n$ and significantly improves upon it.
+Namely, that problem asks for an explicit construction of $\bm A$ with $m = O(s\log(n/s))$ such that solving (\ref{eq:pr_1_norm}) results in recovery of \textit{all} $\bm x \in \mathbb{C}_{\leq s}^n$.
+The combination of the deterministic construction $\bm F(\bm z)^T \bm F(\bm \theta)$ and a single random measurement as described in \ref{it:fourier_prod}\ref{it:rand_measure} shows that after only $4s$ measurements there is a unique solution to $\bm x$ (up to a global phase) in (\ref{eq:phase_ret_main_eq}) for almost all $\bm x \in \mathbb{C}_{\leq s}^n$; thus even (\ref{eq:pr_1_norm}) will find it.
 Noteworthy is that the number of measurements $4s$ in the proposed construction almost achieves the injectivity lower bound of $4s - 4$.
 Furthermore, taking $8s-2$ measurements instead of $4s$, we are able to reduce the recovery complexity to $O(\mathrm{poly}(s))$ with a novel recovery algorithm, drastically reducing the recovery complexity for large scale problems (large $n$) compared to (\ref{eq:pr_1_norm}).